 Eh.
 Maybe?
 It kind of depends on the situation.
 Generally speaking, if you have your cousin crashing on the couch until he “gets back on his feet”, that’s not going to be an issue, even if he kicks in some money for groceries or whatever.
 Even leasing a room to a boarder for a longer term can generally be handled, but you need to make your agent aware and they may need to add coverage so you don’t get caught in the “Business Pursuits Exclusion”.

 Putting your home on Airbnb is a whole different situation.
 Quite honestly, at this point, most insurance companies have just not caught up to this phenomenon yet.
 Some are developing ways to cover this risk under a standard homeowners policy, but most are just not there yet.
 If this is something that you want to do, you will likely need to find a different policy that caters to this type of risk and is able to protect you as both a homeowner and business owner.
 These policies are available on the market today, just generally not as part of a regular homeowners policy.
+Want to more about owning a rental property?
+Check this out.

 “Isn’t this wood stove the greatest?”